 38. HOW DO YOU SEE IT?

 Are the markings on the diagram enough to conclude that any lines are parallel?
 If so, which ones?
 If not, what other information is needed?

 - 39. PROVING A THEOREM Use these steps to prove the Transitive Property of Parallel Lines Theorem (Theorem 3.9). - a.
-Copy the diagram with the Transitive Property of Parallel Lines Theorem on page 141. - b.
+Copy the diagram with the Transitive Property of Parallel Lines Theorem on page 129. - b.
 Write the Given and Prove statements. - c.
 Use the properties of angles formed by parallel lines cut by a transversal to prove the theorem. - 40.
 MATHEMATICAL CONNECTIONS Use the diagram.

 - a.
 Find the value of x that makes $p \parallel q$. - b.
 Find the value of y that makes $r \parallel s$. - c.
 Can r be parallel to s and can p be parallel to q at the same time?
-Explain your reasoning.
+Explain your reasoning. - 41.
+PROVING A THEOREM Prove the Consecutive Exterior Angles Converse (Theorem 3.8a).